-Especially when specially when speci ort form of the future tense.
+Especially when specomplete the exercise m of the future tense.
 Look at the examples below and

-Especially when speak exercises. ing, people usually use a short for m of the future tense.
+Especially when speak exercises. ing, people usually use a short form of the he future tense.
 Look at the examples below and complete the

-I will l'II eat with you.
+I will I'll eat with you.

 You will You'll like it.

 We will We'll learn together.

 They will They'll be very happy.

 He will He'll come at 3:00.

-She will She'll have a good day.